 The SCiP Alliance

-The Service Children’s Progression (SCiP) Alliance is a partnership of organisations focused on improving outcomes for children from military families.
+The Service Children’s Progression (SCiP) Alliance is a partnership of organisations focused on improving outcomes for children from Armed Forces families.
 It is hosted by the University of Winchester and supported by the Ministry of Defence (MoD).

 The SCiP Alliance's vision:

 We bring together practitioners, researchers, policymakers and funders to build a stronger evidence-base, better policy, and enhanced support for Service children’s education and progression, placing their voices at the heart of all we do

 The SCiP Alliance pursues this vision and mission by leading collaborative work to develop a robust evidence base, connect and support practitioners and influence the policy environment.
 Our responses are developed with and through young people with lived experience.

 The SCiP Alliance:

 - Brings people together through a UK-wide community and Hub network, collaborative projects and high-quality conferences.
 This enables collective resources and expertise to be deployed effectively, improving practitioners’ work with Service children’s education and progression.